RajWorking/ASHWAChain/README.md

 - Python 3.6.9

 # How to run
-- Open a terminal, navigate to the root directory and run the go server
+- Open a terminal, navigate to the src directory.

+- In server directory, create a `.env` file and specify the PORT as
+    ```
+    PORT=8080
+    ```
+  Now, run the go server
     ```bash
     go run main.go
     ```

-- Provide executable persmissions to all `.py` and `.sh` files
+- In nodes directory, provide executable persmissions to all python and bash script files
     ```
     chmod +x *.py *.sh
     ```